leandrobalta/linkedin_data_analyse/README.md

-### Simple readme
+# Simple README

+## Notes
-the csvs file are ignored by gitignore, so download it
+1. the csvs file are ignored by gitignore, so download it

 ## Datasets Links
 1. https://nubela.co/blog/sample-data-for-linkdb/ -> Used 10000 random US profiles